 High priority overlap (HPO) candidate genes for each element were identified by requiring candidate genes to have a co-expression FDR ≤ 30% in two or more SNP-to-gene mapping scenarios in the same co-expression network using the same co-expression metric (i.e. density or locality).

 HPO+ candidate gene sets were identified by taking the number of HPO genes discovered in each element (n genes) and querying each co-expression network for the set of (n) genes that had the strongest aggregate co-expression.
-For example, for the 18 HPO genes for P, and additional 18 genes (36 total) were added to the HPO+ set based on co-expression in each of the networks.
+For example, for the 18 HPO genes for P, an additional 18 genes (36 total) were added to the HPO+ set based on co-expression in each of the networks.
 Genes were added based on the sum of their co-expression to the original HPO set.

 Reduced accession ZmPAN networks

-Both the ZmPAN and ZmRoot networks were rebuilt using only the 20 accessions in common between the 503 ZmPAN and 46 ZmRoot experimental data sets.
+Both the ZmPAN and ZmRoot networks were rebuilt using only the 20 accessions shared between the 503 ZmPAN and 46 ZmRoot experimental data sets.
 The ZmPAN network was also built using the common set of 20 accessions as well as 26 accessions selected from the broader set of 503 to simulate the number of accessions used in the ZmRoot network.
 Density and locality were assessed in these reduced accession networks using the same approach as the full datasets.

 References